itstuddent80/software-development/README.md

 # software-development
-This is lab practice of the software development. this is the first lab
+This is first  lab  of the software development.